From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Introduction

 One major challenge in conducting the empirical study lies in the lack of a high-quality and up-to-date benchmark that reflects both current software development practices and the ongoing progress in this research field.
 Popular datasets commonly used for evaluating APR techniques, such as Defects4J~\cite{just2014defects4j}, Bugs.jar~\cite{saha2018bugs} and Bears~\cite{madeiral2019bears}, primarily target general software bugs and are associated with bug-triggering test cases that have been added/updated after the bug is reported~\cite{liu2021critical}.
 These datasets are not constructed with regression-specific characteristics in mind.
 The bugs are not revealed through regression testing, making it unclear whether they truly represent regressions.
 Hence, these datasets lack the temporal and behavioral properties that define regression bugs.
 Existing datasets for regression bugs, such as CoREBench~\cite{bohme2014corebench} and CIBugs~\cite{kabadi2023future}, are outdated (bugs are before 2017) and difficult to reproduce, making them less suitable for studying regression repair.

-To address these problems, we propose \mbox{\textsc{RegMiner4APR}}, a high-quality Java regression error benchmark integrated into a framework designed to facilitate APR research.
-The benchmark is built upon an automated tool that mines regression bugs from software evolution history, namely \textsc{RegMiner}~\cite{song2022regminer}.
-By leveraging \textsc{RegMiner}, we automatically collect potential regression errors from code repositories and then validate the regressions.
-Our benchmark collection framework ensures the reproducibility and quality of each mined bug instance, while also supporting future benchmark extensions.
-Through this automated process, we have established \textsc{RegMiner4APR}, which includes 99 confirmed regression bugs from 32 widely used real-world Java repositories on GitHub.
+To address these problems, we propose \mbox{\textsc{\firstrevision{RegressionBug4APR}}}, a high-quality Java \firstrevision{and Python} regression error benchmark integrated into a framework designed to facilitate APR research. \firstrevision{For Java, the benchmark is built upon an automated tool that mines regression bugs from software evolution history, namely \textsc{RegMiner}~\cite{song2022regminer}.
+By leveraging \textsc{RegMiner}, we automatically collect potential regression errors from Java code repositories and then validate the regressions.
+For Python, we developed a dedicated validation tool following the same high-level design as RegMiner, adapted for the Python ecosystem.} Our benchmark collection framework ensures the reproducibility and quality of each mined bug instance, while also supporting future benchmark extensions.
+Through this automated process, we have established \firstrevision{\textsc{RegressionBug4APR}}, which includes \firstrevision{200 confirmed regression bugs collected from widely used real-world Java and Python GitHub repositories.}

-We conduct an in-depth analysis of our benchmark \textsc{RegMiner4APR} to demonstrate desired properties of the benchmark, including: \textit{reality}, where regression bugs are extracted from diverse real-world open-source software; \textit{currency}, with the bugs spanning from June 2017 onward; \textit{diversity}, encompassing a broad range of projects and diverse repair operators; \textit{extensibility}, as our approach enables the dataset to expand over time with minimal human efforts by building upon \textsc{RegMiner}~\cite{song2022regminer}; and \textit{durable replicability}, with the framework offering easy access, extensibility, and snapshots of all projects and their dependencies, similar to that of Defects4J~\cite{just2014defects4j}.
+We conduct an in-depth analysis of our benchmark \firstrevision{\textsc{RegressionBug4APR}} to demonstrate desired properties of the benchmark, including: \textit{reality}, where regression bugs are extracted from diverse real-world open-source software; \textit{currency}, with the bugs spanning from 2016 onward; \textit{diversity}, encompassing a broad range of projects and diverse repair operators; \textit{extensibility}, as our approach enables the dataset to expand over time with minimal human efforts by building upon \textsc{RegMiner}'s approach~\cite{song2022regminer}; and \textit{durable replicability}, with the framework offering easy access, extensibility, and snapshots of all projects and their dependencies, similar to that of Defects4J~\cite{just2014defects4j}.
 Prior study suggested that these properties are often required to enable fair evaluations~\cite{tomassi2019bugswarm}.